Nikolay-Daskalov/76bc3e7f-583a-4cfd-898b-2ea4c7d9d110/README.md

 # Covid-19 Statistics app
-This repository is the project for Covid-19 statistics at Pro-ect Ltd.
+This repository is a project for Covid-19 that show statistics.

 ## Requirements
 Make sure that you have installed Java Version 17 (JDK 17) and Intellij IDEA on your local machine.